You had a big bowl of pasta last night and today you’re exhausted.

-If you’ve been diagnosed with celiac disease, have a family history of chronic illness, and generally feel awful every time you eat bread, it’s safe to say that gluten adds to your fatigue.
+If you’ve been diagnosed with celiac disease, have a family history of chronic illness, or generally feel awful every time you eat bread or pasta, then yes, I’d say gluten is causing your fatigue.

 But what about if your only symptom is a mild level of fatigue?